Key Takeaway

-Quick Answer: CJC-1295 for wound healing leverages the well-established role of growth hormone in tissue repair.
+Quick Answer: CJC-1295 for wound healing uses the well-established role of growth hormone in tissue repair.
 GH and its downstream mediator IGF-1 are central to collagen synthesis, angiogenesis, cellular proliferation, and immune function at wound sites.
-By optimizing GH levels, CJC-1295 may support faster and more complete healing.
+By improving GH levels, CJC-1295 may support faster and more complete healing.
 Clinical evidence on GH's role in wound repair is strong, though studies specific to CJC-1295 for this purpose are limited.

 What Is CJC-1295?